 There are several types of howls, wolves use to communicate different things:

 The Lonesome Howl: The one most often imitated by people.
-The long plaintive wail of a social creature, cast of from his/her pack is a sad sound indeed.
-Generally a lone wolf will initiate a howl to attempt to determine the whereabouts of other wolves, and assess their strength.
-It’s a dangerous proposition, since the response could be, “we’er here, we’re strong, and we’re coming after you.”
+The long plaintive wail of a social creature, cast off from his/her pack is a sad sound indeed.
+Generally, a lone wolf will initiate a howl to attempt to determine the whereabouts of other wolves, and assess their strength.
+It’s a dangerous proposition since the response could be, “we’re here, we’re strong, and we’re coming after you.”
 But sometimes a lone wolf will take the risk to assess a territory he/she is entering.

 The Confrontational Howl: An exchange between two rival packs in the same proximity.
 This allows them to establish each other’s location and territorial boundaries so they can avoid crossing paths.
 This can also work against a pack.
 If their confrontational call or answering exchange demonstrates weakness, it might be seen as an opportunity for the rival, not a warning.

 The Chorus Howl: Performed by a pack to announce its presence in an area, but also to confuse its enemies.
 The chorus howl is led by the alpha who delivers a deep, sustained howl, but the other members of the pack add short, disjointed howls at different pitch and frequency.
 This confuses competitors about the number of individuals in a pack, since one wolf may make varying sounds at different pitches during the chorus.
 However, the pack itself, can easily identify the calls of each of its members and determine their relative location and coordinate with them accordingly.